rellfy/openai/README.md

 An unofficial Rust library for the OpenAI API.

+> **Info**
+>
+> The ownership of the `openai` package on crates.io has been transfered to me, Valentine Briese (not the previous owner).
+> This is an entirely different project than the one that was on crates.io as `openai` previously!

 > **Warning**
 >
 > Currently in alpha, not yet stable enough to be used in any production applications.